skoolkid/pyskool/sphinx/source/run.rst

 `$PACKAGE_DIR` refers to the directory in which the `pyskool` package is installed (as shown by the ``--package-dir`` command line option).

+When you need a reminder of the locations that Pyskool searches for data files, run one of the game launcher scripts with the ``--search-dirs`` option.

 If Pyskool doesn't start, run the game launcher script from the command line and read the diagnostic messages that are printed to the console for clues about what's going wrong.